Destiny 2: Shadowkeep: Plot

 One year after the death of Cayde 6, Shadowkeep focuses on Eris Morn, who had departed from the Tower and remained absent since the events of the Red War that occurred two years ago.
 Following the events of Season of Opulence, the Guardian is summoned to the Moon by Commander Zavala in response to a disturbance originating from a massive citadel recently erected by the Hive near the Hellmouth called the Scarlet Keep.
-As the Guardian makes their way to the keep, Ikora Rey contacts the Guardian and reveals that the disturbance was accidently caused by Eris Morn while she was investigating the Moon, and asks them to find her.
+As the Guardian makes their way to the keep, Ikora Rey contacts the Guardian and reveals that the disturbance was accidentally caused by Eris Morn while she was investigating the Moon, and asks them to find her.
 The Guardian enters the Scarlet Keep and descends to the caverns below in search for Eris.
 They eventually discover a derelict alien vessel called the Pyramid (which was teased in the final cutscene of the base game), which Eris had discovered and accidentally activated.
 The Guardian tries to approach the Pyramid but is pushed back by a barrier emitted by the structure.
 The Guardian is then suddenly attacked by a phantasmal Nightmare of Crota, Son of Oryx, and an army of Hive; it is soon joined by Nightmares of Dominus Ghaul and Fikrul, the Fanatic, and they begin to overwhelm the Guardian.
 Eris then contacts the Guardian and teleports them away to safety.

 The Guardian is teleported to an alcove overlooking the Pyramid, where Eris is looking over the massive structure, with a phantom of a fallen Guardian floating behind her.
 Eris explains that the Pyramid is a remnant of the Darkness that may have been struck down by the Traveler during the Collapse, and asks for the Guardian's help in finding a way inside the vessel in hopes of finding something that would help prevent a second Collapse.
 As the Guardian investigates on how to enter the Pyramid, Eris reveals that the Hive living on the Moon have lived next to the Pyramid for eons due to its connection with the Darkness and they had recently constructed the Scarlet Keep above it as a result to harness its power.
 The Guardian and Ghost discover that the Hive had exploited the Darkness originating from the vessel in order to control the Nightmares, phantasms created by the Darkness from the Pyramid that are manifested by the traumas of the Guardians' past and appear as enemies previously slain by Guardians; these Nightmares have begun appearing across the Moon and throughout the solar system.
 The Guardian then gives Eris a Nightmare essence from when they first fought the Nightmare of Crota, with which Eris forges a piece of Dreambane armor that would help protect the Guardian from the dark energies of the Pyramid and be able to bypass its barrier and enter the vessel.
 Eris then instructs the Guardian to defeat the Nightmare of Omnigul, Will of Crota, in order to collect more Nightmare essence, to which the Guardian does.